Plymouth Savoy

-The Plymouth Savoy is an automobile model produced from the 1954 through 1964 model years by Plymouth.
+The Plymouth Savoy is an automobile which was produced in the 1951 through 1964 model years by Plymouth.

-Early history

-Plymouth used the name Savoy on several automobiles.
-From 1951-1953, the Savoy name was used on a station wagon, upgrading the base model Suburban.
-Later was a line of full-sized Plymouths from 1954-1961.

-Another incarnation was among Plymouth's downsized full-size cars from 1962 until 1964.

 As with Plymouth's Plaza and Belvedere models, the Savoy was named after an upscale hotel, the Savoy Hotel in London.

+1951–1953

+Plymouth used the name Savoy as a trim package from 1951 to 1953, as an upgrade of the base model Suburban station wagon.

 1954

 When introduced in 1954, later in the year with 1955 model paint schemes, the Savoy was Plymouth's mid-level car and priced between the base Plaza sedans and the top-line Belvedere models.
 Midway through the model year (on February 26), the engine's stroke was increased by a quarter inch, increasing displacement from 217.8 to 230.2 CID and increasing power from 100 to 110 hp.

 In 1954, the Savoy was available as a two-door Club Coupe, four-door sedan, and 2-door Club Sedan.